VisFly: An Efficient and Versatile Simulator for Training Vision-based Flight: Introduction

 \section{Introduction}

 Quadrotors have great potential applications in various tasks such as search-and-rescue, surveillance, and inspection operations.
-The capability of autonomous flight of quadrotors is the key to enabling them to accomplish complex tasks, especially in challenging environments where GPS signals are unavailable and full of obstacles.
+The capability of autonomous flight of quadrotors is the key to enabling them to accomplish complex tasks.
 Typically, an autonomous flight stack consists of localization, environmental perception, planning, and control components.
-Significant progress has been made in each component that allows quadrotors being able to autonomously navigate in cluttered environments \cite{zhou2019robust, zhou2022swarm} with only onboard sensory and computational resources.
 However, the classic pipeline heavily relies on the performance of individual components.
 The accumulation of errors and running time of individual components could greatly reduce the agility and robustness of autonomous flight \cite{RN27}.

-An alternative approach is to train a neural network (policy) to receive the sensory input and directly send the control commands to the quadrotor.
-Such methods, also known as the learning-based approach, typically integrate several modules into a single flight model, offering the potential to achieve autonomy with low latency and high robustness.
-One way to train the flight policy is to collect real-world data by human-pilot drones \cite{RN29, RN15,RN16}, but this approach is inefficient and prohibitively expensive.
-Alternatively, simulation can generate datasets, and policies trained on these simulated datasets often achieve performance comparable to those trained on real-world data\cite{tobin2017domain}.
-Researchers \cite{RN27} have demonstrated impressive collision avoidance capabilities by employing an algorithmic expert to gather training data for the flight policy.
-However, designing such experts to achieve both algorithmic optimality and efficiency can be challenging, thereby limiting the applicability of this approach to complex tasks.